 Thai mango salad, also known as “yum mamuang” in Thai, is a refreshing and spicy salad made with green mango, herbs, and vegetables.
 The main ingredient, green mango, is shredded or thinly sliced and mixed with red onions, cilantro, and chopped peanuts.
 The salad is then dressed with a sweet and tangy sauce made from lime juice, fish sauce, and chili peppers.
 The dish has a perfect balance of sweet, sour, salty, and spicy flavors that is characteristic of Thai cuisine.
 Thai mango salad is often served as an appetizer or a side dish.

 Green mangoes are unripe mangoes that are picked before they are fully ripened.
-They have a firm and crunchy texture and a sour/tart taste.
+They have a firm and crunchy texture and a tart or bitter flavor.
 In Thai culture green mangoes are often used in chutneys, salads or pickles.
-While green mangoes are traditionally used in this type of salad, I personally prefer the soft texture and sweetness that ripe mangoes add.
+While green mangoes are traditionally used in this type of thai green mango salad, I personally prefer the soft texture and sweetness that ripe juicy mangoes add.

 Thai Mango Salad